ashtonthomas/sample-rails-react-semantic-ui-app/README.md

 _Note: all of these steps where committed individual so feel free to look at the individual changesets for more details_ [see commit history](https://github.com/ashtonthomas/sample-rails-react-semantic-ui-app/commits/master)

 Rails 5.1 and 5.2 have some new support for webpack and react but I had some trouble getting it all working correctly.
 I had especially a hard time getting the semantic-ui styling working (where I could edit the themes and recompile).
 This repo along with the commit log and this README detail my learnings.
+At the end we deploy to heroku (after disabling some Active Storage complications there.)

 Resources:
 - https://github.com/rails/webpacker
 - https://react.semantic-ui.com/usage

+View App on Heroku: https://ails-react-semantic-ui.herokuapp.com/

 ## Some setup: